critiqjo/micro-kernels-talk/README.md

 Development started last June (according to the repo history).

 IoT devices exposed to open network and running critical software such as, say, auto-driving program need very high security guarantees.

-## Closing thoughts

-_(blank)_

-## Thank you!

-The actual author of that quote is disputed!
-The oldest known evidence goes to Clare Booth Luce (http://quoteinvestigator.com/2015/04/02/simple/)